NEWBORN METABOLIC SCREENING PROGRAM

 WHAT DISORDERS ARE TESTED FOR?

-In Hawaii, all newborns are checked for thirty-two different disorders.
+In Hawaii, all newborns are checked for thirty-three different disorders.
 They are:

 Endocrine (hormone) disorders:

 - Congenital adrenal hyperplasia in which the adrenal glands are unable to produce normal amounts of certain hormones.

 - Congenital hypothyroidism in which the thyroid gland cannot make enough thyroid hormone for normal body and brain growth.

 - Sickle cell disease and other hemoglobinopathies in which abnormal hemoglobin in the red blood cells may cause anemia.